Take Five: Spring is (finally) in the air - Up News Info

 The second-largest coin, ethereum, hit a record $3,560 recently fueled by its use in a bond issue and the booming NFT sector.
 Meme-based digital coin Dogecoin, originally intended as a satire on the cryptocurrency boom, also hit an all-time high.
 Their rise knocked bitcoin’s share of the $2.4 trillion crypto market to a near-two year low.

+Meanwhile Dogecoin lost more than a third of its price on Sunday, after Tesla chief and cryptocurrency supporter Elon Musk called it a “hustle” during his guest-host spot on the “Saturday Night Live” comedy sketch TV show.

-The crypto crowd might also tune into U.S. entertainment show Saturday Night Live this weekend, guest-hosted by Tesla Techno-king Elon Musk, whose social media comments have in the past sent bitcoin and Dogecoin soaring.
+The Tesla Techno-king Elon Musk’s social media comments have in the past sent bitcoin and Dogecoin soaring.

 (Reporting by Tom Westbrook in Singapore, Dhara Ranasinghe, Sujata Rao and Tom Wilson in London and Ira Iosebashvili in New York; compiled by Karin Strohecker; editing by John Stonestreet)